ian-IBCIRL/IB-PP5-MVP/README.md

 - Could add a 'Favourite' button where clients can save services to their favourites for later use.
 - Could enable Site admin to respond to a message on the site
 - Could enable Site admin to respond to and/or delete a comment on the site
+- The example app used sizes for products i.e. XS, S, M, L, XL.
+I don't use product sizes for consulting services and time, but am considering changing to hours, days, weeks etc in a future version.

 ### Web Marketing